 Space Is Less Expensive for Small Town Startup

 Small town startup has many advantages over urban equivalents.
 Work space is much less expensive and many rural entrepreneurs set up at home.
 Here’s a new idea that’s becoming popular: the ‘hoffice’.
 That’s an office at home that you can share with a small number of other micro-enterprises.
 It’s sort of an incubator without the overhead.
 If your office is well set up with desks, printers, or say a 3-D printer that can be shared, you could even add extra income.
-You want to know more: visit hoffice, a Swedish website in English.

 You may also be lucky enough to find a coworking space in your own area.
 They provide a less expensive, more flexible option to taking a space of your own + they provide excellent opportunities for networking.
 If there is not one on Main Street already, then think of starting one yourself and housing your startup in it!
 You might even help a future customer to get started.

 Small town startup coworking spaces will help to invigorate the local business community.
 They are likely to help others take the leap.